Carolina College of Natural Health Sciences

 This recipe is also excellent medicine for frenetic anxieties that sneak up on you in the fall.
 Vata-types in particular need the hearty nourishment and fats in this recipe to ground the nervous system as fall swoops into full gear.
 Mushrooms' earthy taste and eggs' warmth keep you grounded and calm your nervous system amidst chaotic fall days.
 Eating grounding, earthy mushrooms in early fall helps bring you back to earth on chaotic fall days.
 Rosemary is also a heating nervine, known for its ability to warm you up and keep you level-headed.
 The heavy fats in the yolk and olive oil provide a final layer of protection to your myelin sheath, centering scatteredness and calming the whirlwind of autumn anxiety.

-Is Mushroom Swiss Chard Frittata with Rosemary Good for My Ayurvedic Diet?
+Is Mushroom Swiss Chard Frittata with Rosemary a Good Match for My Body?

 Find out by taking this free, easy quiz.
 You'll learn your body type, and whether 'Mushroom Swiss Chard Frittata with Rosemary' is a good fit.
 Complete the basic quiz in 1 minute, or go deeper with additional quizzes at your own leisure to learn more about your body.